jvkumar/delivery-finder/README.md

 <hr>

 ## Step 3
-*IMPORTANT* From the previous step you must have values of `cookie`, save it in any text editor (will be used later).
+*IMPORTANT* From the previous step you must have value of `cookie`, save it in any text editor (will be used later).

 ## Step 4